beast-dev/doc/tutorials/workshop_continuous_diffusion_yfv/workshop_continuous_diffusion_yfv.md

 Selecting the `Partition into codon positions` option assumes that the data are aligned as codons.
 This option will then estimate a separate rate of substitution for each codon position, or for 1+2 versus 3, depending on the setting.
 Selecting the `Unlink substitution model across codon positions` will specify that BEAST should estimate a separate transition-transversion ratio or general time reversible rate matrix for each codon position.
 Selecting the `Unlink rate heterogeneity model across codon positions` will specify that BEAST should estimate a set of rate heterogeneity parameters (gamma shape parameter and/or proportion of invariant sites) for each codon position.

-For the nucleotide substitution model in this tutorial, keep the default HKY substitution model, keep the base frequencies to be `Estimated`, specify the `Site Rate Heterogeneity` to `Gamma`, and the keep the default `Partition into codon positions` to `off`.
+For the nucleotide substitution model in this tutorial, keep the default HKY substitution model, keep the base frequencies to be `Estimated`, specify the `Site Rate Heterogeneity` to `Gamma`, and the keep the default `Partition into codon positions` to `Off`.

 {% include image.html file="YFV_screenshot_07_sites_1.png" prefix=root_url caption="" %}